Complete John Muir Trail Gear List for 2024

 Rain jacket (x 1)

-Stay dry during showers in the High Sierras with a bombproof rain jacket like the Patagonia Torrentshell 3L Rain Jacket.
+Stay dry during showers in the High Sierras with a bombproof rain jacket like the super light Arc’teryx Beta SL which I’ve been testing out this summer (check out my detailed Beta SL review here)

-It’s lightweight at just 12.4 ounces, packs down small into its own pouch, and is fully waterproof.
+It’s very light at just 10.6 ounces, packs down small into its own pouch, and can stand up to heavy downpours.

 Socks (x 3)